 Leebein Electric Spin Scrubber with 7 Brush Heads

-Best For: Homeowners and renters who want a versatile cordless scrubber for bathrooms, kitchens, tiles, tubs, floors, sinks, and other hard-to-clean surfaces.
+Who Should Buy This: Homeowners and renters who want a versatile cordless scrubber for bathrooms, kitchens, tiles, tubs, floors, sinks, and other hard-to-clean areas.

 Pros: